Dawn Tilbury

 Research

-My research interests include logic control for manufacturing systems and networked control systems I work with the ERC for Reconfigurable Manufacturing Systems to develop modular control systems.
+My research interests include control theory and applications in many different domains.
+Within the ERC for Reconfigurable Manufacturing Systems, I have worked in the areas of logic control and networked control systems.
 We have a Reconfigurable Factory Testbed (RFT) on which we implement many of the control methodologies that we develop.
-Follow the link to see the video of the RFT demonstration.
+We published some of our testing results for wireless networks in a Wireless Test Results Booklet.

-The best way to find a listing of my publications is via Google Scholar.
+The best way to find a listing of my publications is via my Google Scholar profile.

 ASME-DSC Conference 2008

-I am on the organizing committee for the first Annual ASME Dynamic Systems and Control Conference, to be held in Ann Arbor, October 20-22, 2008.
-Check the website for the call for papers.
+I was on the organizing committee for the first Annual ASME Dynamic Systems and Control Conference, held in Ann Arbor, October 20-22, 2008.

 WODES 2006